deuill/dotfiles/README.md

 This repository contains *opinionated* configuration, mainly aimed at Sway-based environments; you can find more generic configuration [here](https://github.com/deuill/archlinux-packages/tree/trunk/deuill-sway/files/etc/skel/.config), and if you're on ArchLinux, installable as a [package](https://github.com/deuill/archlinux-packages/tree/trunk).

+*NOTE*: This branch is here to prevent spurious pushes from local.

 ## Installation

 You can pull these dotfiles into your `$HOME` by performing a bare clone, and then checking out into your home directory: